francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 # Time for demos

-- "Dev" Demo: validating an email address
+- "Dev" Demo: exploring a codebase (OR) validating an email address
 - "For Everyone" Demo: generating great questions

 <style>